-$(= 1^{\circ}20')$ and area 1+1=2; a check confirms that the rectangle "held" by these two sides is effectively of area 2.
+$\ell' + 1$ (= 1°30'), width w + 1 (= 1°20') and area 1 + 1 = 2; a check confirms that the rectangle "held" by these two sides is effectively of area 2.

 This method has a name, which is very rare in Old Babylonian mathematics (or at least in its written traces).
-It is called "the Akkadian (method)".
-"Akkadian" is the common designation of the language whose main dialects are Babylonian and Assyrian (see the box "Rudiments of general history"), and also of the major non-Sumerian component of the population during the third millennium; there is evidence (part of which is constituted by the present text) that the Old Babylonian scribe school took inspiration for its "algebra" of the practice of an Akkadian profession of surveyors (we shall discuss ).
-The "Akkadian" method is indeed nothing this topic on page 114 but a quadratic completion albeit a slightly untypical variant, that is, the basic tool for the solution of all mixed second-degree problems (be they geometric or, as with us, expressed in number algebra); and it is precisely this basic tool that is characterized as the "Akkadian (method)"
+It is called "the Akkadian (method)."
+"Akkadian" is the common designation of the language whose main dialects are Babylonian and Assyrian (see the box "Rudiments of general history"), and also of the major non-Sumerian component of the population during the third millennium; there is evidence (part of which is constituted by the present text) that the Old Babylonian scribe school took inspiration for its "algebra" from the practice of an Akkadian profession of surveyors (we shall discuss this topic on page 108).
+The "Akkadian" method is indeed nothing but a quadratic completion albeit a slightly untypical variant, that is, the basic tool for the solution of all mixed second-degree problems (be they geometric or, as with us, expressed in number algebra); and it is precisely this basic tool that is characterized as the "Akkadian (method)."

-Complex second-degree problems
+Chapter 4 Complex Second-degree Problems

-The preceding chapter set out the methods used by the Babylonians for the solution of the fundamental second-degree problems - cut-and-paste, quadratic completion, change of scale.
-However, as inherent in the term "fundamental", the Babylonians also worked on problems of a more complex nature.
+The preceding chapter set out the methods used by the Babylonians for the solution of the fundamental second-degree problems-cut-and-paste, quadratic completion, change of scale.
+However, as inherent in the term "fundamental," the Babylonians also worked on problems of a more complex nature.
 Such problems are in focus in the present chapter, which first takes up the third section of the text of which we have just examined the two introductory pedagogical sections.